 Under what was effectively a one-currency world with many central banks cooperating, this coincided with a relatively stable period free of economic crises for about 30 years.

-President Richard Nixon effectively ended this key component of the agreement in 1971, dubbed the ‘Nixon Shock’.
+President Richard Nixon, not liking this power shift, effectively ended this key component of the agreement in 1971, dubbed the ‘Nixon Shock’.

 Many backers of the gold standard cite this period as a good reason to go back to gold-backed currency, because shortly after was an oil crisis and a long period of ‘stagflation’.